stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.3.2]

-- Updated to latest RB
+- Updated to the latest RB
 - Implemented proper vehicle handling
 - Added iConomy to vehicle handling
 - Can now set cost to go to creator on use